How to use if, for, etc. logic tags to process document data in the AnQiCMS template?

 {% endcategoryList %}

-This example clearly demonstratescategoryListLabel gets the first-level category, then internally throughforTraverse each category.
+This example clearly demonstrates.categoryListTag to get the first-level category, then pass through internallyforLoop through each category.
 For each category, useif item.HasChildrenDetermine if there is a subcategory.
-If there is, use againcategoryListand nestedforLoop to display second-level categories; if not available, usearchiveListand anotherforLoop to display the product documents under the category.
-This step-by-step logic builds a highly dynamic and maintainable page structure.
+If there is, use it againcategoryListand nestedforLoop to display the second-level category; if it does not exist, then usearchiveListand anotherforLoop to display the product documents under the category.
+This logical layering builds a highly dynamic and maintainable page structure.

-Another common combination application is to process a collection of images in documents.Many documents may contain multiple images, usually stored in array form.ifTo ensure that the image is rendered only when it exists.<img>Label.
+Another common combination application is to handle a collection of document images.Many documents may contain multiple images, usually stored in an array.We can traverse these images on the document detail page and useifTo ensure that the image is rendered only when it exists.<img>.

 {% archiveDetail archiveImages with name="Images" %}